 This is to help you understand that, from this healthy perspective, I can see that I will feel terrible, sad feelings for the rest of my life.
 But that doesn’t seem as scary from this vantage point.

-A week ago all I wanted was to escape those feelings, just like you probably do right now.
+A week ago all I wanted was to escape those feelings, just like you do, right now.
 But they are a necessary part of life.
 We just don’t want too much of them.
+The rest is endurance.

-It’s true, I may not be present and filled with joy, but I am with you in spirit.
+It’s true, I may not be present and filled with joy right now, but I am with you in spirit.

 The process you’re in just takes patience.
 You don’t need to end this ugly feeling permanently.
 You just need to wait until it wanes.
 It’s like weather.
 It’s a storm.
 But you’re the sky.
 It will pass.